Buddy Holly Hall of Performing Arts and Sciences: History

 In 2013, the non profit organization Lubbock Entertainment and Performing Arts Association (LEPAA) was created in order to raise funds for the construction of a new performing arts center in Lubbock, based on the recommendations of a strategic business plan led by Garfield Public/Private LLC, the developer.
 In July of that year, Lubbock City Council granted the land on Mac Davis Lane soon to be vacated by Department of Public Safety Headquarters as the site for the new building, as well as up to $300,000 toward demolition of the DPS facility.

 Initial plans for the building were for a 116,000 gross square foot building projected to cost $85 million; however, after collaborating further with community partners, scope for the building increased to 220,000 gross square feet at a total development cost of $156 million.
 The expanded program resulted in projected increased building activity and operational feasibility.
 Over the course of construction, Owner-directed enhancements were added to the facility resulting in a final total development cost of $158 million.

 In June 2014, Buddy Holly's widow, Maria Elena Holly, gave LEPAA permission to use the name of her late husband in the title of the center, royalty free.

 As of December 2022, funding for completing the construction of the building requires a further $30 million.

 Facilities

-The building will have a footprint of 220,000 square feet, and will provide the following facilities:
+The building has a footprint of 220,000 square feet, and provides the following facilities: